-Members of the Centre have expertise in a number of fields related to gender and sexuality, including the regulation of assisted reproduction, LGBT fertility decision-making and parenting, reproductive loss, abortion law, and the regulation of access to medical treatment for transgender youth.
-Examples of recent projects include (i) an exploration of the socio-legal implications of donor-conceived people or their parents making contact with sperm donors and/or donor siblings; (ii) an analysis of the impact of legislative reforms enabling same-sex couples and single women to access IVF clinics on LGBT fertility decision-making; and (iii) an exploration of the implications of criminalising harm to late-term foetuses that die due to injuries inflicted on their mother.
-Partners include the Victorian Assisted Reproductive Treatment Authority.
+Members of the Centre have research expertise in a number of fields related to gender, sexuality and reproduction, including the regulation of assisted reproduction; LGBTIQ fertility decision-making and parenting; abortion, stillbirth and reproductive loss; healthcare provisions for LGBTIQ prisoners; LGBTIQ conversion practices; socio-legal support for reproductive decision-making; and the regulation of access to medical treatment for transgender youth.
+Examples of recent projects include the socio-legal implications of donor linking; regulating the technological transformations of sex; the role of family violence in women’s bail and remand outcomes; legislative reforms enabling same-sex couples and single women to access IVF clinics; and implications of criminalising harm to late-term foetuses that die due to injuries inflicted on their mother.

 Health Governance and Rights